FTC reaches $11M settlement with get-rich-quick scammers targeting Amazon

 As part of the settlement, the defendants neither admitted nor denied the allegations against them and got the bulk of a $102 million judgment against them suspended.
 They were also barred from future business coaching.

-Adam Bowser couldn't be reached for comment because his prior email address was closed and the FBA Stores website is now shut down.
+Attempts to reach the defendants were unsuccessful, since Adam Bowsers prior email address and FBA Stores' website were shut down.
 Amazon and Washington state's attorney general filed separate suits against the Bowsers in December and were working with the FTC on its case.

 Amazon is aggressively fighting bad and illegal practices on its websites and services.
 The company has already pursued fake reviewers, sellers of counterfeit products and alleged fraudsters on its Kindle Direct Publishing platform.
 Going after FBA Stores could help Amazon show it's working to protect small businesses from such practices, too.